 Juvenile Rehabilitation in Washington State

-DCYF's Juvenile Rehabilitation (JR) serves Washington state's highest-risk young people, who are convicted of crimes that reflect the profound violence, neglect, trauma, addiction, and other challenges they faced before they ever reached our doors.
+DCYF's Juvenile Rehabilitation (JR) serves the highest risk young people in Washington.
+The population is made up of young people who are convicted of crimes.
+The crimes reflect violence, neglect, trauma, addiction, and other things young people faced before JR.

-JR serves youth up to 25 years old who are committed to juvenile custody by a court.
-Since the “JR to 25” legislation was passed in 2018, the population is older, has longer sentences, has more connections with gangs, and has a greater history of criminality.
+JR serves young people up to 25 years old who are committed to juvenile custody by a court.
+As a result of “JR to 25” the population is older, has longer sentences, and a greater history of crime.

 Map of DCYF Regional Structure